openandclose/tosixinch/README.rst

 Tosixinch
 =========

-A Python3 script to help to convert html to pdf, suitable for actual reading in 6-inch e-readers.
+A Python3 script to help convert html to pdf, suitable for actual reading in 6-inch e-readers.

 For details, see `documentation <http://tosixinch.readthedocs.io/>`__.